-The Esthetician course is a 600-clock hour course, which takes 15-19 weeks to complete depending on attendance schedule.
+The Esthetician course is 600-clock hours, 32 scheduled hours per week and takes 19 weeks to complete.

 This course includes the basic skills of skin care, which includes the state's requirements in technical instruction and practical operations.
-In addition the student will learn professional ethics, personal hygiene, salesmanship and reception duties.
+In addition, the student will learn professional ethics, personal hygiene, salesmanship, and reception duties.